cranndarach/codeblock/whos-good-at-what.md

 ### NetworkX

-* Russell - some experience?
-I haven't seriously worked with it in a while, though....
+* Russell - some experience

 ### NLTK